Quick Guide to Teaching Workplace Readiness Skills

 “In today’s world, where the survival of the fittest is the norm, it has become imperative to sharpen one’s technical skills, and more importantly, one’s soft skills.
 Technical skills can be learnt, applied and measured to an established degree.
 But the same cannot be said of soft skills.
 Soft skill is a sociological term for an individual’s Emotional Intelligence (EQ).
 It can be broadly defined as personal attributes that enhance an individual’s interactions, job and career prospects.”

 So, um...yeah...improving soft skills?
 For your students, it's an absolute must!
 And not just a lesson here and there.
 Workplace readiness needs to be a way of thought and a goal to achieve backed by standards and dedicated course time and curriculum.
-To read more about why workplace readiness skills are so important, check out this article.

 And do you know where to find soft skills lesson plans?